-Jerusalem is the capital of the modern nation of Israel and a major holy city for the three Western traditions of Judaism, Christianity, and Islam.
+Jerusalem is a major holy city for the three Western traditions of Judaism, Christianity, and Islam.
 It sits on spurs of bedrock between the Mediterranean Sea and the Dead Sea area.
 To the north and west, it tapers off to the Jezreel Valley and the hills of the Galilee, while to the south lies the Judean desert.
 The city is surrounded by three steep ravines (to the east, south, and west).
 On the other side of the eastern ravine, across the Kidron valley, is the Mount of Olives.

 Historically, Jerusalem was an urban center for approximately 5,000 years.
 Scholars debate the original meaning of the name (Sumerian "foundation" or Semitic "to found" or to "lay a cornerstone").
 It could also derive from the name of the Canaanite god of dusk, Shalem, where the main consonants of s-l-m also denote the Hebrew (salam or shalom), which means "peace."
 Ironically, the city has known very little peace over the centuries.

 Today, Jerusalem consists of the modern, western section, built up after the institution of the state of Israel in 1948 CE, and the medieval section, known as the Old City, which is surrounded by walls and gates built during the reign of Suleiman I (1494-1566 CE) when the province was part of the Ottoman Empire.
 The Old City is divided into four quarters: the Jewish Quarter; the Christian Quarter; the Muslim Quarter; and the Armenian Quarter.